vikiszabo/token_list/README.md

 # token_list
 An interface to handle tokens

-# Technologies used:
-react, antd

-#To install dependencies:
+# To install dependencies:
 npm install

-#To start the app:
+# To start the app:
 npm start

+# Technologies used:
+Ant Design
+React Hooks
+React memo